openvinotoolkit/openvino/docs/ops/generation/RandomUniform_8.md

 *RandomUniform* operation generates random numbers from a uniform distribution in the range `[*minval*, *maxval*)`.
 The generation algorithm is based on underlying random integer generator that uses Philox algorithm.
-Philox algorithm is counter based pseudo random generator, which produces uint32 values.
+Philox algorithm is a counter-based pseudo-random generator, which produces uint32 values.
 Single invocation of Philox algorithm returns four result random values, depending on the given *key* and *counter* values. *Key* and *counter* are initialized with *seed* and *seed2* attributes respectively.